KILTprotocol/spec-ext-credential-api/readme.md

 we recommend using a one-per-page-load temporary key pair to encrypt the messages, not the keypairs of real identities.

-The private keys are still needed to sign certain types of messages, but they should be removed from the RAM after the message has been signed.
+The private keys are still needed to sign certain requests, but should be removed from the RAM after signing them.